Ruin Bars in Budapest

 Kőleves Kert (not to be confused with Kőleves, the popular restaurant next door) is an easygoing, outdoor bar.
 In the summertime, it almost has a tropical vibe to it.
 You order your drinks at the wooden shed and hang out at one of the colorful benches.
 It’s a popular spot for tourists during the day.
 But once the sun sets, everyone comes by to hang out.

 Like many cities in Europe, Budapest is proud of its history.
 It happily advertises its gorgeous bridges, relaxing thermal baths, and stunning castle.
-But there is a vibrant nightlife waiting for you.
+But there is a vibrant nightlife waiting for you outside of those incredible attractions.
 So don’t miss the ruins bars in Budapest.